milaan9/91_Python_Mini_Projects/013_Unzip_File/README.md

 ### What is Zip file?

-**ZIP is an archive file format that supports lossless data compression.
-A ZIP file may contain one or more files or directories that may have been compressed.**
+**[ZIP](https://en.wikipedia.org/wiki/ZIP_%28file_format%29)** is an archive file format that supports lossless data compression.
+A ZIP file may contain one or more files or directories that may have been compressed.

-**[ZIP File](https://en.wikipedia.org/wiki/ZIP_%28file_format%29)** can come handy for a lot different things, we make use of it on a regular basis.
+ZIP files can come handy for a lot different things, we make use of it on a regular basis.

 Uses for Zip File: